mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Wrote a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello using the command "chmod ug+x,o+r"

+# 7. Everybody!

+Created a file 7-everybody

+Wrote a script that adds execution permission to the owner, the group owner and the other users, to the file hello using the command "chmod a+x"